FAForever/faf-java-server/readme.md

 This is a reimplementation of the  [Forged Alliance Forever](https://www.faforever.com/)'s server application.

-It aims to abstract the communication protocol as far as possible in order to stay compatible with current server's legacy protocol, while at the same time allowing new protocols to be added and supported simultaneously.
+It aims to abstract the communication protocol as far as possible in order to stay compatible with current server's legacy protocol while at the same time allowing new protocols to be added and supported simultaneously.

+As the underlying (legacy) database schema isn't based on best education and diligence either, some data types, structures, concepts and/or field names may be questionable, too, even though efforts are made to abstract it with a clean layer as well (work in progress)

 ## How to run